hdlugas/MZsearch/paper/paper.md

 spectral library matching for both GC-MS and LC-MS and provides an application programming interface (API) for users to define their own spectrum preprocessing transformations and similarity measures [@Huber2020].
-The 'pyOpenMS', which is a Python wrapper of the 'OpenMS', is for analyzing LC-MS data and provide common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
+The 'pyOpenMS' tool, which is a Python wrapper of the 'OpenMS' tool, is for analyzing LC-MS data and provide common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
 The Python package 'spectrum_utils' provides functionality for preprocessing and visualizing mass spectrometry data [@Bittremieux2020].
 The R package 'metID' is a tool for LC-MS-based compound identification with a focus on allowing users to combine their in-house database(s) with public databases [@Shen2022].
 The R Shiny package 'ShinyMetID' provides users six similarity measures (Cosine, Weighted Cosine, Stein & Scott, Discrete Fourier Transformation, Discrete Wavelet Transformation, and Semi-Partial Correlation) and a graphical user interface (GUI) to perform spectral library matching to identify chemical compounds based on GC-MS data [@Jeong2023].

 In a GC-MS experiment, the resulting mass spectra typically have m/z values as integers for all chemical compounds.
 In contrast, LC-MS